ahheckel/FSL-scripts/README.md

 * Copy and edit config* files in ./subj (if preprocessing settings
   and/or acquisition parameters vary across subjects/sessions).
 * Run ```./run_script.sh``` to start processing.

-Processing settings, acquisition parameters, directory structure and naming subjects/sessions and input files are defined in './globalvars'.
+Processing settings, acquisition parameters, directory structure and naming of subjects/sessions and input files are defined in './globalvars'.
 Example directory tree:
 ```
 my-study              study-directory